-By Section 5.3.3, NIST SP 800-89, PublicCA confirms that the value of the public exponent shall be in the range between 216+1 and 2256-1.
+By Section 5.3.3, NIST SP 800-89, PublicCA confirms that the value of the public exponent shall be in the range between 2+1 and 2-1.
 The modulus exponent should also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.

-If the certificates are issued by Elliptic Curve Cryptosystem, the PublicCA shall follow Sections 5.6.2.3.2 and 5.6.2.3.3 in NIST SP 800-56A Revision 2 to verify all the validity periods of keys which use ECC Full Public Key Validation Routine and ECC Partial Public Key Validation Routine.
+If the certificates are issued with Elliptic Curve Cryptosystem (ECC) algorithm, PublicCA shall follow the requirements of Sections 5.6.2.3.2 and 5.6.2.3.3 in NIST SP 800-56A Revision 2 to confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.